 Whether you're taking a weekend road trip or driving across the country, traveling on America's highways can be more dangerous than people realize.
 By following some good safety tips, you can protect yourself, your passengers, and your car from falling victim to circumstances.

 Practicing roadway safety begins before you pull out of the driveway.
 Whether you're renting a car or taking your own, make sure to give it a once over to identify any problems.
 Check to make sure the tires, battery, windshield wipers, and exterior lights are all in good working condition.
 If you're taking your vehicle, you may also want to take the car in for an oil change and tune-up.
+Regular car maintenance helps ensure safety while on the road, and makes it less likely for you to run into an unexpected breakdown while traveling.
+Major car parts and labor can be costly, so make sure that your car is good to go so you don't have to worry about this unexpected expenses while on the road.
 Ask your mechanic to give it an inspection to identify any problems that could crop up while you're traveling.

 You'll want to be prepared for anything, so don't hold back on bringing supplies.
 You should start with a toolset and a first aid kit.
 Also, be sure to bring bottled water, snacks, activities for children, and paper maps.
 You'll likely have a GPS with you as well, but you may end up losing service for any number of reasons.
 It's best to be prepared for that eventuality.

 Some unscrupulous people will prey on travelers, often hanging around motels in search of cars to loot.
 They know you'll probably have valuables, clothing, jewelry, and electronics in your car.
 For this reason, it would be wise to keep your car armed with an alarm.
 You'll be alerted if anyone tries to tamper with your vehicle, which can help ensure your belongings and your vehicle stay safe.